LazyCatXY/IMGS/README.md

 2. The generated adversarial examples would be stored as a ".pkl" file in the directory **./dataset/soc/XX**. ("XX" is the model name).
 The overview image will be stored in the directory **./dataset/soc/per_img**.

-3. You can run the file **'Trans_attack.py'** to evaluate the attack transferbility for target models.
+3. You can run the file **'Trans_attack.py'** to evaluate the attack transferability for target models.
 ```shell
 $ cd src
 $ python3 Trans_attack.py